+While not really as relevant today, the possibility to play with imported maps from SC2000 was indeed revolutionary at the time.
+Designing a city then flying around in it, aboard the steel vehicle or even walking around like one of the citizens, it was a unique feeling: designing something then seeing it live and “breathe”.
 As far as the simulation part goes, the feeling of being in an helicopter is well rendered, apparently the work Wright did on the prototype paid off.
-The emergency calls laid on top don’t feel as robust, probably because of the short development time required for Copter to be out of the door by the end of 1996.
+The emergency calls system laid on top doesn’t really feel as robust, probably because of the short development time required for Copter to be out of the door by the end of 1996.

 You're only making a bad situation worse!

 Playing SimCopter always takes me back to one vivid memory of winter of 1997, sitting at my Windows 95 computer in the early morning, flying around with Ride of the Valkyries at full blast.
 The sense of freedom of exploring the city while mostly ignoring the calls, it was a flavour of gameplay that felt unique and fun.
 It is not far removed from the feeling I got , years later, while playing The Sims for the first time: a sense of tranquillity and relaxation that few other games managed to offer.
 I was in control but I could also let go for a while, with no tragic consequences.

 It is not a concidence, then, that SimCopter probably worked at its best as a sandbox flavoured gameplay and, as any player knows, a world is only as believable as the richness of its details.
 SimCopter is rich with small details.
 Cars will move around, boats will be seen drifting by, along with inhabitants minding (mostly) their own business.
 The deadpan humour radio commercials (in English weirdly enough), seemed to also anticipate the semiserious The Sims canon, like a PSA telling the pilot not to listen to PSAs while flying or the pilot himself screaming at cars to “get moving, you stupid idiots!”